kevin-wang-cy/pointcoin-example-micro/README.md

 ## Actions at init step

-* Green

-    Try this code:

-        This is an embedded code block.

-    Then this:

-        More code!

-* Blue
-* Red

-        * Green

-            Try this code:

-                This is an embedded code block.

-            Then this:

-                More code!

-        * Blue
-        * Red

 1. Change _rootProject.name_ in _settings.gradle_
 1. Change _descripiton_ in all those _build.gradle_ files
 1. Execute below build tasks to download dependices